soap/laravel-workflow-process/README.md

 ```

 ## Usage
 Task that you have to do is providing guard configuration like the following example.
 This is in laravel-workflow 's configuration file (config/workflow.php).
-If you want to store workflow configuration in database, please visis [my Laravel Workflow Loader package](https://github.com/soap/laravel-workflow-loader).
+If you want to store workflow configuration in database, please visit [my Laravel Workflow Loader package](https://github.com/soap/laravel-workflow-loader).

 ```php
 // file config/workflow.php